 Java Memory Model – Runtime Constant Pool

 Runtime constant pool is per-class runtime representation of constant pool in a class.
 It contains class runtime constants and static methods.
-Runtime constant pool is the part of method area.
+Runtime constant pool is part of the method area.

 Java Memory Model – Java Stack Memory

 Java Stack memory is used for execution of a thread.
-They contain method specific values that are short-lived and references to other objects in the heap that are getting referred from the method.
+They contain method specific values that are short-lived and references to other objects in the heap that is getting referred from the method.
 You should read Difference between Stack and Heap Memory.